diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/01 - Node Intro and installation.md

 1. `npm` CLI used to get the packages and it is also a server for all the packages.

 2. `npm` registry that is the database used to keep and serve the packages.
-3. npm website - NPM  documentation.
+3. <u>npm website</u> - NPM  documentation.
 It aslo contains information for every published package.